 Note: It is important to address any concerns with The Gillian Institute at the time of your consultation.
 There is some risk, as with any surgical procedure.
 Minor complications that do not affect the outcome occur occasionally.
 Major complications are unusual.
 Our goal is to explain the procedure, limitations, and potential complications in detail, and exceed your expectations!

 The cost of your breast augmentation will vary depending on the type of implant used and if any additional procedures are performed, such as a breast lift.
 During your initial consultation with Dr. Short, she will work with you to build a treatment plan tailored to your exact needs and expectations.
 Through this plan, she will be able to provide you with an accurate price quote for your breast augmentation procedure.
-Contact us today for your free consultation!
+Contact us today to schedule your consultation!